 Dry July?
-Hardly, it was Auckland's second wettest since 1962
+Hardly - Auckland's second wettest since 1962

 MetService this morning said it was also the fourth wettest month for the region at any time of the year.

-Last month saw 257.2 mm of rain recorded at Auckland Airport, making it the second wettest July since 1962.
+Last month 257.2mm of rain was recorded at Auckland Airport, making it the second wettest July since 1962.

 AdvertisementAdvertise with NZME.

-Meteorologist Peter Little said drought had plagued Auckland for a long time causing multiple water shortages, the rain in the past month had put an end to this crisis for the time being.
+Meteorologist Peter Little said drought had plagued Auckland for a long time causing multiple water shortages and the rain in the past month had put an end to this crisis for the time being.

 Although it was a good news for water storage and topping up of reservoirs in the city, for farmers, it looked bad, Little said.